Fly screen / Insect Screen Installation on Windows & Doors

 - Install the self adhesive hook onto clean, dry surfaces only.

 - Hook should be installed at room temp. of 18°C or higher for best results and in non-humid conditions.
-If temperature is lower warm frame and hook (with hair dryer) to increase the bond.
+If temperature is lower warm frame and hook (with hair dryer or small fan heater) to increase the bond.

-- Do not touch the adhesive with your fingers and ensure that your scissors are clean.
+- Do not touch the adhesive with fingers and ensure your scissors are clean.

 - Do not pre-cut hook and attach to the screen; attach directly to window frame, one side at a time and cut.